What The Maternal Fetal Screen | T1® Screens For

 NTD Eurofins is the only laboratory that utilizes free beta hCG in their prenatal screening protocol.
 The use of free beta hCG in screening for Down syndrome and other chromosomal abnormalities has been demonstrated to be more effective than intact or total hCG.
 Intact/total hCG, while an effective second trimester marker, is far less effective during the first trimester.

 Turn around time: Results can be expected 2-5 days from the time the sample is received at the laboratory.
+Turn around time is 3-6 days when adding additional EOPE and Y Chromosome Assessment test options.

 Learn more about why NTD Eurofins has been the laboratory to trust for over 30 years.Learn More